comscore

 • facebook

-YouTube will launch its first official shopping channel for live commerce in South Korea on June 30, Yonhap news agency reported on Wednesday. news Also Read: YouTube Gets Dedicated Mental Health And Wellbeing Section For Teenagers: Who Can Access, What's Special?
+YouTube will launch its first official shopping channel for live commerce in South Korea on June 30, Yonhap news agency reported on Wednesday. news Also Read: YouTube Down In India!
+Thousands Of Users Report Website Issues And Video Streaming

-South Korea already has a booming live-streaming commerce business led by tech giant Naver, making it a prime test market for the global heavyweight as the Alphabet-owned company focuses on becoming more “shoppable”. news Also Read: YouTube’s Next Big AI Upgrade: Lip-Syncing For Auto-Dubbed Videos Coming Soon
+South Korea already has a booming live-streaming commerce business led by tech giant Naver, making it a prime test market for the global heavyweight as the Alphabet-owned company focuses on becoming more “shoppable”. news Also Read: YouTube Rolls Out New TV Interface: What’s Changed In The Updated Design?

 The new channel will operate in Korean language and will start as a 90-day project.
-In the beginning it will provide a live-commerce platform to companies and plans to livestream shopping content from about 30 brands, Yonhap and other Korean media said, citing people familiar with the matter. news Also Read: YouTube Premium Lite In India Launched: Enjoy Ad-Free Experience At This Price Now
+In the beginning it will provide a live-commerce platform to companies and plans to livestream shopping content from about 30 brands, Yonhap and other Korean media said, citing people familiar with the matter. news Also Read: YouTube Adds New Timer Feature To Help You Stop Scrolling Shorts All Day: How It Works

 It is YouTube’s first official shopping channel in any country, Yonhap said.